esterkimx/mpvsync/README.md

 $ $EDITOR ~/.config/mpv/lua-settings/mpvsync.conf
 ```

-mpvsync disabled by default and we need to pass the *mpvsync-enabled=yes* option.
+mpvsync disabled by default and we need to pass the *mpvsync-enabled=yes* option to use it.
 We can make it enabled-by-default via the config file:
 ```
 #Example mpvsync configuration file
 enabled=yes